johnwargo/johnwargo-static-11ty/src/posts/2023/arduino-udp-broadcast-receiver.md

 ---
 title: Arduino UDP Broadcast Receiver
-description: I created an Arduino sketch that implements an UDP broadcast receiver which allows me to control multiple Arduino devices simultaneously.
+description: I created an Arduino sketch that implements an UDP broadcast receiver which allows me to control multiple Arduino devices simultaneously from a mobile app.
 date: 2023-11-02
 showCoffee: true
 headerImage: